Knowledge Management

 Knowledge assets/ actionable knowledge products

-We have all been involved in creating knowledge assets or actionable knowledge products but thinking about their characteristics and the point of hem makes them into something more useful, something others can benefit from in the future.
+We have all been involved in creating knowledge assets or actionable knowledge products but thinking about their characteristics and the point of them makes them into something more useful, something others can benefit from in the future.

 Knowledge assets should: